 Sandalwood has a strong cultural and religious importance in many parts of the world.
 In Hinduism, it is used as a paste or powder during rituals to represent purity and sacredness.
 The paste is applied to the forehead during prayer, and sandalwood incense is frequently burned in temples to create a peaceful ambiance.

 In Buddhism, sandalwood is linked to spiritual awakening and awareness.
-The smell is thought to assist practitioners stay concentrated during meditation, aiding in their journey to enlightenment.
+The smell is thought to assist practitioners in staying concentrated during meditation, aiding in their journey to enlightenment.
+This sacred scent is often found in oriental chypre perfumes, blending earthy and rich notes that deepen the fragrance experience.
 In both faiths, sandalwood is more than just a smell; it represents spiritual growth and inner tranquility.

 Sandalwood has been used in traditional medicine as well as for religious purposes.
 In Ayurveda, it is used for its cooling and relaxing effects, which are thought to relieve anxiety, soothe the skin, and balance the body’s energy.
 The wood is frequently ground into a paste and applied to the skin to alleviate rashes, acne, and other inflammatory diseases.